Post Summary: 25 of the best things to do in North Idaho for every kind of traveler.

 Thrill-seekers looking for things to do in North Idaho will want to book an experience at Timberline Adventures in Coeur D’Alene, Idaho.
 With seven zip lines, two sky bridges, and heights of 400 feet, you’ll be sure to feel your cortisol levels spike.
 You can choose from four different tours, including a S’mores tour and a treehouse lunch adventure.

 Located near Bonners Ferry are two stunning waterfalls.
 Falling nearly 225 feet, Copper Falls Waterfall is located in the Kootenai National Forest and is a leisurely 1.4-mile loop trail.
-Myrtle Falls Trail is a .9 mile out and back hike with a beautiful observation point to see the falls.
+Myrtle Falls Trail is a .9 mile out-and-back hike with a beautiful observation point to see the falls.
 While you’re there, you can explore the small town of Bonners Ferry or do another hike in the Kootenai National Wildlife Refuge.
 The leisurely ease of the two trails makes it an excellent choice for anyone looking for things to do in North Idaho with kids.

 WHITE WATER RAFTING

-Come spring, when the ice melts and the water starts gushing, white water enthusiasts in Idaho flock to the riverways to experience some of the best white water rafting in the country.
+Come spring, when the ice melts, and the water starts gushing, white water enthusiasts in Idaho flock to the riverways to experience some of the best white water rafting in the country.
 Northern Idaho offers a great variety, whether you’re a beginner or a serial adrenaline seeker.
-ROW Adventure Center located in Coeur d’Alene is a premier adventure company that can take you out for the day and assure your safety.
+ROW Adventure Center located in Coeur d’Alene is a premier adventure company that can take you out for the day and assures your safety.
 The St. Joe River near CDA is an excellent choice for beginners who want light thrills for their first time, The Moyie River near Sandpoint is lush and remote with playful waves, and the Lochsa River is ideal for experienced rafters who are looking for big thrills.

 HIT THE SLOPES

 Northern Idaho’s lush mountains make for incredible skiing come wintertime.
-From tubing, downhill skiing to nordic skiing, the ski resorts of North Idaho offer a variety of fun winter recreation.
-North Idaho has three fantastic ski resorts that each have their own appeal.
+From tubing to downhill skiing to nordic skiing, the ski resorts of North Idaho offer a variety of fun winter recreation.
+North Idaho has three fantastic ski resorts that each have its own appeal.
 Schweitzer in Sandpoint is the biggest ski hill in Idaho, with over 2900 acres of skiable land.
 The views from Schweitzer are out of this world beautiful.
 Silver Mountain Resort in Kellogg is great for seasoned skiers and families looking for a resort with fun things to do with kids.
 Kids will love the indoor waterpark.
 Lookout Pass, located near Wallace, is famous for getting the most snowfall of any ski resort in Idaho.
 While not well known, it’s a fantastic spot for intermediate skiers who just want to ski and don’t need a lot of amenities.

 VISIT COEUR D’ALENE